RomiSolMolina/workflowCompressionML/compressionAndTraining/README.md

 - Several **templates** are located in the folder **topology** and are provided to define the network topologies and to perform the hyperparameters optimization and training:
     - For 1D signals: topologies for teacher, and student are provided (for both, hyperparameters optimization and final model training).

-    - For 2D signals: topologies for teacher, and student are provided (for both, hyperparameters optimization and final model training).
+    - For 2D signals: topologies for teacher and student are provided (for both, hyperparameters optimization and final model training).

       The developer can modify these files to adapt the workflow to his needs.